Sweet Potato Pancakes

 - Maple syrup, for drizzling (optional)

-- Preheat the oven to 400°F degrees.
-Use a fork or paring knife to prick the sweet potato a few times on each side, then place it on a baking sheet.
-Bake until very tender when poked with a fork, about 1 hour.
-Set aside to cool.
-Once the potato is cool, remove and discard the skin.
-Transfer the flesh to a food processor and puree until smooth (alternatively, mash well with a fork).
+Position a rack in the center of the oven and preheat to 400°F. Use a fork to prick the sweet potato a few times on each side, then place it on a baking sheet.
+Bake until very tender when pierced with a fork, about 1 hour.
+Set aside to cool, then remove and discard the skin.
+Transfer the flesh to a food processor and purée (or mash well with a fork).

-- In a large bowl, whisk the all-purpose and whole wheat flours, baking powder, brown sugar, salt, cinnamon, cardamom, cloves, and nutmeg.
+In a large bowl, whisk together the all-purpose and whole wheat flours, baking powder, cinnamon, salt, cardamom, cloves, and nutmeg.

-- In a medium bowl, whisk the sweet potato purée, brown sugar, ¼ cup melted butter, the eggs, and milk.
-Pour the sweet potato mixture into the flour mixture and whisk until completely combined (the batter should be and fluffy somewhat thick in texture).
+In a medium bowl, whisk together the sweet potato purée, brown sugar, ¼ cup of the melted butter, eggs, and milk.
+Pour the sweet potato mixture into the flour mixture and whisk until completely combined (the batter should be thick and fluffy).

-- Preheat a large griddle or cast iron skillet over medium-low heat.
-Add 1–2 tablespoons of melted butter and swirl to coat the surface.
-Once hot, scoop ⅓ cup of batter onto the griddle for each pancake, keeping 2–3 inches of space in between.
-Cook until you see bubbles forming on the top of the pancake and it begins to pull away from the bottom of the griddle pan, about 4 minutes, then use a spatula to flip.
-Continue cooking until golden brown and the batter is cooked through, 3–4 minutes.
-Transfer to a serving platter and keep warm while you continue cooking the rest of the batter in this manner, taking care to add fresh butter to the griddle or skillet between batches.
-Serve hot, with additional butter or maple syrup if desired.
+To a large cast-iron skillet over medium-low heat, add 1–2 tablespoons of the melted butter and swirl to coat the surface.
+When the foam subsides, scoop ⅓ cup of batter into the skillet for each pancake, leaving 2 inches between them.
+Cook until you see bubbles forming on the top of the pancakes and they begin to pull away from the bottom of the pan, about 4 minutes, then use a spatula to flip.
+Continue cooking until golden brown on both sides and the batter is cooked through, 3–4 minutes.